 Optical Projection Tomography

-We co-developed an optical projection tomography (OPT) instrument with multi-channel fluorescence capabilities and an option for infrared transmission tomography.
+We co-developed an Optical Projection Tomography (OPT) instrument for multi-colour fluorescence and transmission tomography.
 The instrument features a custom-built tomography stage, a choice of three different objective lenses, and a high resolution CCD camera.
-The control system environment is written in LabView™ and enables full automatic control of the instrument parameters.
+The control system environment is developed in LabView™ and enables full automatic control of the instrument parameters.

 The instrument is installed at the Monash Micro Imaging Facility of Monash University, in collaboration with A/Prof Ian Smyth, Dr. Kieran Short and Dr. Robert Bryson-Richardson.